Alessandro-Dodon/pyvar/README.md

 ## 📖 Introduction

 Risk management is central to finance, yet many practitioners still rely on inefficient tools like spreadsheets.
-As programming becomes essential in financial workflows, there is a growing need for accessible, efficient solutions to compute Value-at-Risk (VaR) and other risk metrics such as Expected Shortfall (ES).
+As programming becomes essential in financial workflows, there is a growing need for accessible, efficient solutions to compute market risk metrics such as Value-at-Risk (VaR) and Expected Shortfall (ES).

 **pyvar** is a Python package that automates the full VaR estimation pipeline—from portfolio creation to risk metrics, visualization and backtesting.

-> Designed for equity portfolios and simple models, pyvar prioritizes **speed**, **clarity**, and **ease of use**—ideal for professionals, students, and retail investors seeking modern tools for intuitive financial risk modeling.
+> Designed for equity portfolios and simple models, pyvar prioritizes **speed**, **clarity**, and **ease of use**—ideal for professionals, students, and retail investors seeking modern tools for intuitive **market risk** modeling.

 ---